XingFramework/xing-book/work_flow_be.md

-# The Xing Work Flow
+# The Xing Work Flow - Backend

 This is a general guide to creating a feature in Xing from the Backend to the Frontend (coming soon).